 [vc_row][vc_column][vc_column_text]By Carol Caraccia, Off-Campus Program Advisor

-What ideas or questions do you have about incorporating forensic science into your student’s learning?
-Share them with us below.[/vc_column_text][/vc_column][/vc_row]
+What ideas or questions do you have about incorporating genealogy into your student’s learning?
+Please share them with us below.[/vc_column_text][/vc_column][/vc_row]